-- Speech between 30-50 dB input level is detected - Input signal SNR is >0dB
+- Speech between 30-50 dB input level is detected - A minimum SNR of 10 dB

 When adjusting the Speech Enhancer slider, the maximum gain that can be achieved is 10 dB.
 For optimal use of Speech Enhancer, verify that the feedback threshold is not limiting available headroom.